How to Migrate from Microsoft Teams to Cisco Webex

 Alternatively, don’t migrate from Microsoft Teams to Webex

 Migrating from Microsoft to Cisco Webex is tough, resource-heavy, and time-consuming.

 There’s no easy solution for exporting and importing files.

 Your team members are likely to miss out on features from their favorite apps and there could be people in your organization that flat out refuse to migrate from Microsoft Teams to Webex as they know where they are most productive.

 Ultimately, you may not need to migrate and you should consider this before you start the migration process.

 Rather than struggling to push your team members from Microsoft Teams to Cisco Webex, can you continue to run both and let each individual or department choose the app of their choice?

 Mio is a solution that can keep your entire team connected without the need for a painful migration.

 The technology brings multiple messaging apps together simultaneously, keeping your workforce engaged, productive, and using the tools that they love.

 Whether your users prefer Microsoft Teams or Cisco Webex, you can deliver perfectly synced conversations in no time.
-Request a demo of the ultimate migration alternative today.
+Use a free trial of the ultimate migration alternative today.